 The closest Hall of Fame Catchers in this metric are Gary Carter and Ray Schalk at 1.0 / game each, with Bill Dickey (0.92) and Ivan Rodriguez (0.85) next on the list for overall comprehensive productivity per postseason game.
 Other interesting benchmarks within the Hall of Fame Catcher group are Piazza (0.75), Bench (0.73), Campanella (0.72), and Berra (0.71).

 Quite simply, Thurman Munson produced in the postseason on both sides of the ball at a level that has not been duplicated by any Hall of Fame Catcher.
 Other interesting borderline Hall of Fame Catchers are worth noting in the area of comprehensive postseason productivity as well with Ted Simmons at 0.88, Bill Freehan at 1.1, and Wally Schang at 0.94.
 In short, Munson stands tall vs. both Hall of Famers and other all-time greats.

 Thurman Munson’s Career POSTSEASON Productivity Compared with Hall of Fame Catchers

 Analytical Point 1: Hall of Fame Catchers Josh Gibson, Biz Mackey, and Louis Santop played in the Negro Leagues.

 Analytical Point 2: Hall of Fame Catcher Buck Ewing (1888 WS & 1889WS) played in the postseason when the games were considered “exhibitional” in nature.

 Analytical Point 3: Hall of Fame Catcher Rick Ferrell did not qualify for postseason play.

-Appendix Two on page 20 includes a broader look at Postseason Quality Points productivity by other noteworthy Catchers.
+Appendix Two includes a broader look at Postseason Quality Points productivity by other noteworthy Catchers.